drajaram614/Network-Security-Labs/TLS.md

      - (Choose correct statements about certificate pinning based on your additional research.)

 **Reason for Implementing HTTP Strict Transport Security (HSTS)**
-   - **Answer:** A. To prevent man-in-the-middle attacks and enforce secure connections.
+   - **Answer:** To prevent man-in-the-middle attacks and enforce secure connections.